mmoscosa/mmoscosa.com/README.md

 Hey there 👋,

-I’m a **tech and educational community senior leader and speaker**, who builds culture and community to drive product adoption at scale.
-With experience in for-profit and nonprofit organizations, I understand that true impact can’t come without buy-in from customers and community.
-I specialize in building the capacity of organizations to engage and leverage their audiences to achieve business goals.
+I’m a global tech, education, and community leader and speaker, who builds culture and community to drive change and engagement.
+I specialize in developing strategies and programs to create opportunity and leverage customers to achieve business goals.
 A connector with a passion for helping, inspiring and educating others to thrive.

-Demonstrable track record providing technical solutions with business goals in mind;trained as AWS Cloud Practitioner.
+Demonstrable track record providing technical solutions with business goals in mind; trained as AWS Cloud Practitioner
 ---

 <p>